 Modern wrenches are designed according to the laws of physics.
 Although you may not always realize it, it becomes almost impossible to remove tightly screwed-on fasteners if the shape, angles and offsets on your wrenches are just slightly different.

-So if you are shopping for wrenches, read on- because in this article we will explain the differences between various types of wrenches, and also what to look out for in terms of quality, fitness for their purpose, and what the different markings on wrenches mean.
+So, if you are shopping for wrenches, keep reading because in this article we will explain the differences between various types of wrenches.
+We will also tell you what to look for in terms of quality and design, and what the different markings on wrenches mean.